Skip to main content

 Cloud Function Concurrency & MySQL Connections

-Regarding MySQL connections, it is recommended to read the article MySQL Connection Handling and Scaling on the official MySQL blog.
+It is recommended to read the MySQL official blog post MySQL Connection Handling and Scaling regarding MySQL connections.

-Configuration of MySQL connection-related parameters can be performed in the TencentDB for MySQL console -> MySQL -> Database Management -> Parameter Settings.
+The relevant parameters for MySQL connections can be configured in the Database TencentDB console -> MySQL -> Database Management -> Parameter Settings.

-When using MySQL in cloud functions, each cloud function instance establishes a connection with the MySQL Server.
-Therefore, the maximum number of connections between this cloud function and MySQL is the maximum connections per instance * the maximum actual concurrency.
-When configuring the max_connections parameter for MySQL, this value should be greater than the sum of the maximum connections of all cloud functions using this database.
+In Cloud Functions, each instance establishes a connection to the MySQL Server.
+Therefore, the maximum number of connections between Cloud Functions and MySQL is calculated as: maximum connections per instance * actual maximum concurrency.
+When configuring MySQL's max_connections, this parameter should be greater than the sum of the maximum connections from all Cloud Functions using this database.

-Therefore, when using MySQL in cloud functions, it is recommended to centralize all code that reads from and writes to the same database (not just the same table) into a single cloud function.
-This approach offers two benefits.
+Therefore, when using MySQL in Cloud Functions, it is recommended to consolidate all code that accesses the same database (not just the same table) within a single cloud function.
+This approach offers two benefits:

-• MySQL has a relatively small maximum number of connections
+• The maximum number of MySQL connections is relatively small